champsproject/chem_react_dyn/content/act2/ches3/roamiso-jekyll.md

-as the Nosé-Hoover thermostat, and its many variants, but the non-Hamiltonian version of the isokinetic thermostat has been developed and applied to a variety of problems of interest in chemistry by Minary et al. {% cite Minary03a Minary03b --file roamiso-jekyll-bib %}.
+as the Nosé-Hoover thermostat, and its many variants, but the non-Hamiltonian version of the isokinetic thermostat has been developed and applied to a variety of problems of interest in chemistry by Minary et al. {% cite Minary03a Minary03b --file allrefs %}.
 In this thermostat, the particle momenta are subject to a nonholonomic constraint that keeps the kinetic energy constant.
 The resulting dynamics (if ergodic) generates a canonical distribution in configuration space, where the associated temperature is related to the value of the conserved kinetic energy
-{% cite Morriss98 --file roamiso-jekyll-bib %}.
-A Hamiltonian version of the isokinetic thermostat was given by Dettmann {% cite Dettmann96 Morriss98 --file roamiso-jekyll-bib %} (see also
+{% cite Morriss98 --file allrefs %}.
+A Hamiltonian version of the isokinetic thermostat was given by Dettmann {% cite Dettmann96 Morriss98 --file allrefs %} (see also
-{% cite Litniewski93 Morishita03 --file roamiso-jekyll-bib %}).
+{% cite Litniewski93 Morishita03 --file allrefs %}).

-The Hamiltonian isokinetic thermostat dynamics explored in our chapter is relatively unfamiliar, although, as noted, there has been some relevant earlier work in the chemical literature {% cite Minary03a Minary03b --file roamiso-jekyll-bib %}.
-The basic theory {% cite Dettmann96 Morriss98 --file roamiso-jekyll-bib %} shows that Hamiltonian dynamics in terms of a set of variables related to the physical variables by a *noncanonical* tranformation, together with the use of the exponentiated potential results in a canonical distribution in the physical
+The Hamiltonian isokinetic thermostat dynamics explored in our chapter is relatively unfamiliar, although, as noted, there has been some relevant earlier work in the chemical literature {% cite Minary03a Minary03b --file allrefs %}.
+The basic theory {% cite Dettmann96 Morriss98 --file allrefs %} shows that Hamiltonian dynamics in terms of a set of variables related to the physical variables by a *noncanonical* tranformation, together with the use of the exponentiated potential results in a canonical distribution in the physical